aecheverrir/codingChallengePSL/README.md

 It is implemented in Java 8.

 Execution instructions:
-1. in your console open the main folder and run $ javac Main.java
+1. In your console open the main folder and run $ javac Main.java
+2. Then, run $ java Main